Animesh-03/RentWave/docs/midsem-report.md

 ### Amazon

 Amazon is one of the first of the large corporations today to have successfully implemented a microservices pattern with over a few hundred microservices that are currently in use.
 Amazon started off with a monolithic system in the early 2000's but as the number of developers and traffic on their applications increased development in their system proved to be a challenge as well as scaling up their monolith.
-As it adopted the microservices way of developing their applications, they soon realised massive improvements in performance and ease in scalability.
+As it adopted the microservices way of developing their applications, they soon realised massive improvements in performance and ease in scalability.[[3]](#why-and-how-netflix-amazon-and-uber-migrated-to-microservices-learn-from-their-experience)

 During the migration each individual functionality was identified and the highly inter-dependent code was separated into small chunks of code that provided with a small and specific function.
 Once all the individual chunks were identified and separated, they were put together into sections where dependent parts were put together in one section and the ones that are independent were put in other sections.
 This meant that the code in one section was indepedent of code in the other section so that the developers can work parallely in different sections without introducing breaking changes to the system.
 In cases where some amount of dependency was unavoidable, the sections introduced interfaces which are the only means through which the services could communicate.
-This was the beginning of the Service Oriented Architecture that we are familiar with today.
+This was the beginning of the Service Oriented Architecture that we are familiar with today.[[4]](#what-led-amazon-to-its-own-microservices-architecture)

 Amazon also started developing the various solutions in regards with the microservices pattern of design like Amazon Web Services (AWS) which boasts over 200 fully working services in regards to various domains of development like data storage, logging services, cloud applications, etc.

 ### Netflix

 Netflix is another of the instances where migrating to microservices impacted its success today in a major way.
 Netflix originally started off in 2007 as a DVD distributor when online streaming was not a thing yet.
 By 2008, it was struggling to keep its services up and a major turning point came when its services went down for three days straight due to a database corruption.
-This led to them opting to a horizontally scalable database system rather than their existing vertically scaled database where they had no backup and an outage in it could have disastrous outcome.
+This led to them opting to a horizontally scalable database system rather than their existing vertically scaled database where they had no backup and an outage in it could have disastrous outcome.[[5](#completing-the-netflix-cloud-migration)]

 In 2009, Netflix began designing its microservices architecture and chose AWS as its cloud provider.
 This migration to cloud also enabled to extend its services to a wider audience as well as improving its reliability and uptime.
 Netflix claims that the migration to cloud improved its uptime to **four nines**.
 Netflix hit two billion API requests per day to its API Gateway in 2013 and by 2017 it had over 700 microservices functioning on the cloud.
-Today, Netflix boasts over a 1000 microservices and over 40 milllion users worldwide yet functions smoothly due to its transition to microservices.
+Today, Netflix boasts over a 1000 microservices and over 40 milllion users worldwide yet functions smoothly due to its transition to microservices.[[6]](#optimizing-the-netflix-api)

 ## 4.3 Failed Implementations

-### Prime Video Quality Analysis
+### Prime Video Quality Analysis [[7]](#scaling-up-the-prime-video-audiovideo-monitoring-service-and-reducing-costs-by-90)

 Amazon's Prime Video is a massive streaming platform worldwide with over 200 million users.
 The Video Quality Analysis (VQA) team at prime video designed a monitoring tool for liverstreams but was not originally designed for high scalalbility was aimed to monitor a few thousand concurrent livestreams and scale it up gradually over time.
 However, it realised that the system was not performing well when it started adding more streams to its platform and also noticed the high costs of scaling up its infrastructure to the required standards.